weeniemount/googleballsos-iso/README.md

 ```

 ## TODO
-- [ ] Include flatpaks in the rootfs
-- [ ] FAST /var/lib/containers storage
 - [ ] UEFI support
 - [ ] Have an installer for the Live ISO
 - [ ] Different names for each image